Janice Dickinson: Personal life

 Dickinson has been married four times.
-Her former husbands are Ron Levy, Simon Fields, and Alan B. Gersten, also known as Albert Gersten.
+Her former husbands are Ron Levy, Simon Fields, and Alan B. Gersten.
 She has a son, Nathan, and a daughter, Savannah.
 Dickinson was having an affair with Sylvester Stallone when Savannah was born in 1994, and it was reported that Stallone was the father.
 Their relationship ended when DNA tests proved he was not the father.
 In her books and in interviews, she has discussed her numerous sexual relationships with male and female celebrities.
 In 2012, she announced she was engaged to Dr. Robert Gerner ("Rocky"), a psychiatrist whom she married in December 2016.

 In November 2014, Dickinson joined a number of women accusing comedian Bill Cosby of rape, alleging that Cosby raped her in 1982.
 Dickinson said that she tried to write about this in her 2002 autobiography, but Cosby and his lawyers pressured her and her lawyers to remove the details.

 In March 2016, it was revealed that Dickinson had been diagnosed with breast cancer.